dustinwhisman/dustinwhisman.com/pages/writing/accessibility-top-100/wikipedia.md

 ---
-title: "Wikipedia - Accessibility of the Top 100 Sites - Writing - Dustin Whisman"
+title: "How accessible is Wikipedia? - Writing - Dustin Whisman"
 description: "How accessible is Wikipedia?
 This is part 1 of a series evaluating the accessibility of the top 100 websites in the US."
-articleTitle: "Accessibility of the Top 100: Wikipedia"
+articleTitle: "How accessible is Wikipedia?"
 layout: default
 date: 2024-01-15T00:00:00.001Z
 tags: